SHOW ME THE MONEY GAME

 - The goal of the game is to have the most money at the end of the year.

-- You earn money for a movie by having one of its Top Billed actor/actresses in it according to IMDB - i.e., Top 4 people listed at the time of release.
+- You earn money for a movie by having one of its Top Billed actor/actresses in it according to IMDB mobile app - i.e., Top 4 people listed at the time of release.

-- A movie can only be scored ONCE - i.e. having the 3 Top Billed actors/actresses in Star Wars only nets you the money from Star Wars ONCE.
+- Each movie can only be scored ONCE - i.e. having multiple Top Billed actors/actresses in the same movie only nets you the money for that movie once.

 - Only movies that land on the FML slate are eligible to be scored